sajeevany/GraphSnapper/README.md

 # graph-snapper
-Tool which calls snapshot APIs on a defined cadence and stores them within the desired data storage platform.
+Tool which takes snapshots of desired dashboards/graphs and stores them in the specified document store.
+Intended to capture Grafana data and store it in Confluence.

 Generate swagger files: